Block Quote – A 3-Step Guide

 Chicago Style

-This type of style is mainly used for writing humanities.
+The Chicago style guide is mainly used for research in the field of humanities.
 It was created at the Chicago University and is now in its 17th edition.
-The quotes in this format should not be longer than five lines with no quotation marks.
-3
+In this style, it is formatted as follows:

 Block-Quote-Example